 In order to harvest the many benefits, you first need to know how to grasscycle.
 It isn’t difficult and actually makes mowing easier.
 Your mower blades should be sharp, and mowing should be frequent.
 That avoids buildup of excess clippings that will take too long to compost and can cause a smelly mess on top of the grass.

-One of the more important grasscycling tips is to remove no more than 1/3 of each blade.
+One of the more important grasscycling tips is to remove no more than one third of each blade.
 The best length is 2 to 2 ½ inches (5-6 cm.).
-Grasscycling information recommends mowing every 5 to 7 days to produce clippings that compost into the lawn quickly.
+Grasscycling information recommends mowing every five to seven days to produce clippings that compost into the lawn quickly.

 Try to mow when grass blades are dry.
 This enhances your mower’s ability to chop the leaves, causes less stress to the grass, and prevents clumps.
 Avoid scalping the lawn and mow at the correct height for your grass species.
 In summer, grass should be left a little longer to avoid moisture stress.